zig-republic/zig-republic/dagobah-charter.rst

     The Game Ops officers take point on TB, TW, and Raids.
 They're responsible for maintaining the raid schedule, the overall Territory Battle strategy, platoon orders, and Territory Wars defense/attack plans.
 They're also responsible for assigning raid, CM, platoon, deployment, and TW strikes as required.

 Morale and Compliance Team: Energi Storm, Chocolate, NooGenii, Escobar
     The Morale and Compliance officers drive Dagobah's Discord activity and sense of community.
 They're responsible for coordinating ticket tracking efforts, arranging alts when required, tracking player development, generating media for the Swamp Street Journal, and assigning the ``@🐉Dagobah Dragonsnakes🐍`` tag to members that meet the monthly farming goal.
-They're also responsible for assigning ticket strikes, arranging roster reviews, running various guild promotions, and driving the conversation in `#dagobah_chat`.
+They're also responsible for assigning ticket strikes, arranging roster reviews, running various guild promotions, and driving the conversation in ``#dagobah_chat``.

 Recruiting Team: zig, Pone, Calliope, NooGenii
     Responsible for coordinating with other Republic recruiters on The Republic Embassy server.
 Dagobah's overall recruiting efforts and, shard chats, EA forums, Reddit, and more.
-The recruiting team

 General Rules
 =============